-- Backwards compatibility should be better than ever
+- Backward compatibility should be better than ever

 - Improvement of handling ADDS version store (memory buffer for handling database transactions)

-Assuming that you already are familiar about the pre-requisites, options and recovery regarding update here is guidance for manual process.
+Assuming that you already are familiar with the pre-requisites, options and recovery regarding update here is a guidance for the manual process.